Govia Thameslink Railway: Rolling stock

+In September 2022, 3 Class 171 trains were transferred to East Midlands Railway with the remaining trains reconfigured into 2 and 3 car formations.

+In April 2023, GTR issued a tender for between 21 and 30 new trains to provide additional capacity for their Great Northern route.
+In March 2024, it was announced that Great Northern would lease all 30 Class 379s previously used by Greater Anglia.
+As of November 2024, the trains have been accepted for service and are expected to enter service in 2025.

+In May 2023 the Southern Class 313 units were withdrawn from service.

+In November 2024, Southeastern announced that 13 Class 377 units would be transferred from Southern.
+The first two units will transfer before the December 2024 timetable change with the remaining units expected to transfer before December 2025.

+Govia Thameslink Railway issued a tender in April 2023 for between 21 and 30 four-coach 100 mph trains, with an estimated value of £48.6 million.
+On 12 March 2024 it was announced that Great Northern would lease the full 30-unit fleet of Class 379 units.
+The units entered service on 10 February 2025.

 Current fleet

 Past fleet

 Former units operated by Thameslink, Southern and Great Northern include:

 Performance

-In February 2015, Thameslink and Great Northern came at the bottom of Which? magazine's Best and worst UK train companies customer survey, scoring a customer satisfaction score of 43%.
-Thameslink and Great Northern were also scored 2/5 stars in each of the specific categories covered by the survey (including Reliability, Punctuality and Cleanliness of toilets) – which is the worst performance of any UK train operator.
+In February 2015, Thameslink and Great Northern came at the bottom of Which? magazine's best and worst UK train companies customer survey, scoring a customer satisfaction score of 43%.
+Thameslink and Great Northern were also scored two out of five stars in each of the specific categories covered by the survey (including reliability, punctuality and cleanliness of toilets) – which is the worst performance of any UK train operator.
 In the Which?
-2017 survey, Thameslink and Great Northern improved their performance slightly with a rating of 46% also, their position in the table was second to bottom(Southern were in bottom place, but had been subject huge disruption due to industrial action).
+2017 survey, Thameslink and Great Northern improved their performance slightly with a rating of 46% also, their position in the table was second to bottom.
+Southern was in bottom place, but had been subject huge disruption due to industrial action.